JeffCoster/merge/ex2.md

 > Points to note:
 >- Each unique top level category, level 1,  forms a branch of the tree, where the level1 template and its children are replicated
 >- the next level, level 2 children of that level 1, form a child leaf node of level 1, which is the level 2 template
->- and so on, for level 3 and on, until there are no more child leaf nodes for the branch
+>- and so on, for level 3 and on, until there are no more child leaf nodes in the branch
->- at that point, when the dynamic source data has no more children for the branch, the custom function will form the last leaf node
+>- at that point, i.e. when the dynamic source data has no more children for the branch, the custom function will form the last leaf node
 >- merger will then start processing the next branch, with the next unique top level 1 category (node)

 ### Ex2 Step2 Set up Dynamic Source Data